brucekimrokcmu/brucekimrokcmu/README.md

   I was responsible for implementing manipulation and project management in the Spring 22. <br>
   I will be responsible for perception in the Fall 22. <br>
 >2.
 Lego Kitting - using Franka Arm to autonomously conduct lego kitting<br>
-  I was responsible for implementing manipulation with Alex Pletta. <br>
+  I was responsible for implementing manipulation with Alex Pletta <br>
 >3.
 Kinematics, Dynamics and Controls <br>
-  Course projects on diverse aspects manipulation and a research project in modeling tree in mass-spring-damper system <br>
+  Course projects on implementing various aspects of manipulation <br>
+  A research project in modeling tree in mass-spring-damper system <br>
 >4.
 Computer Vision <br>
   Course projects on implementing computer vision algorithms and applications<br>
 >5.
 Programming Familiarization <br>